Ian2020/monica_reminder/CONTRIBUTING.md

   * Take release notes straight from the CHANGELOG
   * Include `monica_reminder` as a release asset so that it can be installed by [bin](https://github.com/marcosnils/bin).

-## Vulnerability Reporting or Security Issues

-If you find a significant vulnerability, or evidence of one, please send an email to the security contact that you have such information, and we'll tell you the next steps.
-For now, the security contact is: infoNOSPAM@galagic.com (remove the NOSPAM marker).

-Please use an email system that supports hop-to-hop encryption using STARTTLS when reporting vulnerabilities.
-Examples of such systems include Gmail, Outlook.com, and runbox.com.
-See STARTTLS Everywhere if you wish to learn more about efforts to encourage the use of STARTTLS.
-Your email client should use encryption to communicate with your email system (i.e., if you use a web-based email client then use HTTPS, and if you use email client software then configure it to use encryption).
-Hop-to-hop encryption isn't as strong as end-to-end encryption, but we've decided that it's strong enough for this purpose and it's much easier to get everyone to use it.

-We will gladly give credit to anyone who reports a vulnerability so that we can fix it.
-If you want to remain anonymous or pseudonymous instead, please let us know that; we will gladly respect your wishes.

 ## Attribution